 Online training videos are also a valuable resource for reviewing previously taught topics.
 With training videos, employees have the ability to refer to the entire training course as often as needed.
 This encourages employees to replay a course before engaging in a procedure they may not have not done for some time.

-The Proven Effect of Online Video
+The Picture Superiority Effect of Video

 Finally, frequent studies have shown the importance of viewing pictures when learning concepts.
 In what is referred to as the Picture Superiority Effect, studies found only 10% of information learned from reading text is remembered by trainees three days later.
 However, when text is presented with a relevant image or video, employees are likely to remember 65% of the information.

 The data has shown that video content offers many benefits for training managers to leverage.
-The next step is to implement a system with proper training videos that comply with regulatory standards and cover all appropriate topics.
+The next step is to implement a system with employee training videos that comply with regulatory standards and cover all appropriate topics.